Greetings, my friends, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Nobody else could.

-Nobody, Jeb couldn't do it.
+Jeb couldn't do it.

 Only Romney.

-One of the reasons I think Jeb couldn't do it is because the Clintons and Bushes have become too close and that Jeb wouldn't go after her.
+One of the reasons I think Jeb couldn't do it is because the Clintons and Bushes have become too close that Jeb wouldn't go after her.

-So the thinking at the upper echelon level of the Republican Party.
+So the thinking at the upper echelon level of the Republican Party, stop and think of this, and I don't mean this to be mean.

-I really I'm just speaking here in historical common sense.
+I really, I'm just speaking here in historical common sense.

 The Republican upper echelon believes that the only guy they have who can beat Hillary is a guy who has already lost a presidential election.

-And that would be Mittons Romney.
+And that would be Mittens Romney.

-Now there's news on the Clinton front.
+Now, there's news on the Clinton front.

 The National Inquirer has picked up this UK Daily Mail story on Clinton and the pedophile and Prince Andrew and the sex slaves at the home of the pedophile.